pyblish/pyblish-qml/README.md

 ### Requirements

+Pyblish QML works with..

+- Standalone
+- Maya 2013+
+- Nuke 8+
+- Houdini 11+

-Pyblish QML requires an external Python 2 or 3 distribution with PyQt5.6+.
+..and requires an external Python (2 or 3) install with PyQt 5.6+ available.

 - Pyblish 1.2.1 or higher
 - [Python 3.5 any platform](../../wiki/Python-3.5-Any-Platform)